Nine tips on how to have naturally glowing skin without spending a fortune on expensive skincare products.

 Collagen is a protein in the skin that gives skin it’s youthful look.
 Simple, refined sugars attack collagen and elastin, weakening or destroying it.

 So in order to maintain healthy skin, eat less simple sugars.
 You will find these in soft drink, baked goods like biscuits and bread, added to tea and coffee, commercial cereals, commercial sauces, junk food… in other words, stick to a mostly whole food diet.

 5. Be Sun Smart To Avoid Skin Damage

 Excessive sun exposure can prematurely age the skin.

-Some sun directly on the skin is essential for good health (and good skin) because it’s where we get Vitamin D. Early in the mornings and later in the afternoons are good times to get your Vitamin D (no sunscreen) without getting the damage.
+However, some sun directly on the skin is essential for good health (and good skin) because it’s where we get Vitamin D. Early in the mornings and later in the afternoons are good times to get your Vitamin D without getting the damage.

 6. DRINK LESS CAFFEINE AND ALCOHOL AND QUIT THE CIGGIES

-Caffeine and alcohol can dry the skin.
-If you’ve ever spent the night at the pub, you will know that one look in the mirror the next morning will see you searching for a paper bag (it comes back to dehydration again).
+Caffeine and alcohol can dehydrate the skin.
+If you’ve ever spent the night at the pub, you will know that one look in the mirror the next morning will attest to this.